NCATSTranslator/ReasonerAPI/examples/Message/examples_and_rules.md

       statement MAY also be returned.
 2. __qualifier_value__
    1. is constrained by either: an enumeration in biolink, or an ontology term.
       1. When an ontology term is used, the assumption is that annotations that use this term or any of its children should be returned.
-   2. qualifier_value enumerations are hierarchical.
+      2. When an enumerated value is used, the assumption is that annotations that use this enumerated value or any of its children should be returned.
-      1. If a query asks for "biolink:object_aspect_qualifier" = "abundance",
-      then, aspects matching any child of abundance should also be returned.
+         1. For example, if a query asks for "biolink:object_aspect_qualifier" = "abundance", then, aspects matching any child of "abundance" should also be returned (if the other qualifiers used in this query are also satisfied).
 3. __qualified_predicate__ is required in any edges.qualifier_constraints.qualifier_set.
    1. If the statement does not
    make use of a more or less specific value for the qualified_predicate, the value of qualified_predicate should